MicrosoftDocs/cpp-docs/docs/cpp/welcome-back-to-cpp-modern-cpp.md

 ---
-title: "Welcome Back to C++ (Modern C++)" ms.date: "11/04/2016" ms.topic: "conceptual" ms.assetid: 1cb1b849-ed9c-4721-a972-fd8f3dab42e2
+title: "Welcome Back to C++ (Modern C++)" ms.date: "11/12/2019" ms.topic: "conceptual" ms.assetid: 1cb1b849-ed9c-4721-a972-fd8f3dab42e2
 ---
 # Welcome Back to C++ (Modern C++)

-C++ is one of the most widely used programming languages in the world.
+Over the past 25 years, C++ has been one of the most widely used programming languages in the world.
 Well-written C++ programs are fast and efficient.
-The language is more flexible than other languages because you can use it to create a wide range of apps—from fun and exciting games, to high-performance scientific software, to device drivers, embedded programs, and Windows client apps.
-For more than 20 years, C++ has been used to solve problems like these and many others.
-What you might not know is that an increasing number of C++ programmers have folded up the dowdy C-style programming of yesterday and have donned modern C++ instead.
+The language is more flexible than other languages because it enables you to access low-level hardware features to maximize speed and minimize memory requirements.
+You can use it to create a wide range of apps—from games, to high-performance scientific software, to device drivers, embedded programs, libraries and compilers for other programming languages, Windows client apps, and much more.

 One of the original requirements for C++ was backward compatibility with the C language.
-Since then, C++ has evolved through several iterations—C with Classes, then the original C++ language specification, and then the many subsequent enhancements.
-Because of this heritage, C++ is often referred to as a multi-paradigm programming language.
-In C++, you can do purely procedural C-style programming that involves raw pointers, arrays, null-terminated character strings, custom data structures, and other features that may enable great performance but can also spawn bugs and complexity.
-Because C-style programming is fraught with perils like these, one of the founding goals for C++ was to make programs both type-safe and easier to write, extend, and maintain.
-Early on, C++ embraced programming paradigms such as object-oriented programming.
-Over the years, features have been added to the language, together with highly-tested standard libraries of data structures and algorithms.
-It's these additions that have made the modern C++ style possible.
+As a result C++ has always permitted C-style programming with raw pointers, arrays, null-terminated character strings, custom data structures, and other features that may enable great performance but can also spawn bugs and complexity.
+The evolution of C++ has emphasized new features that enable type-safe ways to reduce the need to C-style idioms.

+The old C-programming facilities are there when you need them, but with modern C++ code you should need them less and less.
+Modern C++ code is simple, safe, elegant, and as fast as ever.

 Modern C++ emphasizes:

-- Stack-based scope instead of heap or static global scope.
+- Stack-based scope with automatic memory management instead of heap or static global scope.

 - Auto type inference instead of explicit type names.